-The Authority and the City furnished to such rating agencies the information contained in this Official Statement and certain publicly available materials and information about the Authority and the City.
+The City requested that the Bonds be rated and furnished to such rating agencies the information contained in this Official Statement and certain other information which may not be included in this Official Statement.
 Generally, rating agencies base their ratings on such materials and information, as well as their own investigations, studies and assumptions.
-There is no assurance that a rating will continue for any given period of time or that such rating will not be revised, suspended or withdrawn if, in the judgment of the applicable rating agency, circumstances so warrant.
-A revision, suspension or withdrawal of a rating may have an adverse effect on the market price of the 2024 Bonds.
+There is no assurance that a rating will continue for any given period of time or that such rating will not be revised, suspended or withdrawn if, in the judgment of the applicable rating agency, circumstances